 - offer your opinion

-- think about how the material relates to what was recently covered in lectures or readings
+- think about how the material relates to recent lectures or readings

-- try to anticipate what direction the professor might go in
+- try to anticipate the professor’s next idea

-- ask questions related to the material being presented, out loud or in your mind.
+- ask questions, out loud or in your mind.

 - Check out Health Promotion to learn more about sleep and other health issues affecting university students, or to book a Healthy Lifestyle Consultation.

-- Talk to someone at Counselling Services about maintaining a healthy relationship with technology.
+- Talk to someone at Counselling Services about distracting and distressing thoughts, or maintaining a healthy relationship with technology.

-- Visit the Chaplain’s Office to talk about technology from a spiritual and/or community perspective.
+- Visit the Faith and Spritual Life Office to talk about distracting and distressing thoughts, or technology from a spiritual and/or community perspective.